cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 ![Example Backup Process](plantuml/backup-sequence.png)

 The above illustration shows how such a process could look like.
 At first, the backup gets triggered either by a human or another trigger (e.g. time-trigger).
 The operator instructs its watched resource (application) to set up a consistent state (like a consistent snapshot).
 Afterwards, the data of the application gets backed up to external storage using appropriate tools.
 This could either be a one-step process (backup directly to external storage) or in multiple steps, like writing to a persistent volume at first and to the external storage afterwards.
 The external storage might be an NFS/CIFS share (or any other network file system) on-premises, but also an object store/bucket on a cloud provider infrastructure.
-Whether the backup failed or succeeded, the state (of the backup) including the backed-up application version and the location of the backup might be written to the state section of the custom resource.
+Whether the backup failed or succeeded, the state (of the backup) including the backed-up application version and the location of the backup might be written to the status section of the custom resource.

 #### Recovery from backup